nathancharlesjones/howHardwareGetsHacked/README.md

-        setFlashData <hex>        - Set flash data from hex (persists to flash) getPairMemcmpTime         - Returns OK: <n> cycle count of the last PIN memcmp getFeatureMemcmpTime      - Returns OK: <n> cycle count of the last feature MAC memcmp
+        setFlashData <hex>        - Set flash data from hex (persists to flash) getPairMemcmpTime         - Returns OK: <n> cycle count of the last PIN memcmp getFeatureMemcmpTime      - Returns OK: <n> cycle count of the last feature MAC memcmp setStartMsg <hex>         - Store a forged FEATURE_DATA payload; sent verbatim as the next (one-shot) START message instead of the real feature_info getStartMsg               - Returns OK: <hex> of the stored forged START message (error if none set)

     Car:
         isLocked                  - Returns OK: 1 or OK: 0